Answer:

 Quad HD G-SYNC Monitors

-Another good example is the Acer XB271HU 1440p 144Hz IPS gaming monitor with G-SYNC, which goes for ~$500.
-The newer Acer XV271U M3 with FreeSync has a higher 170Hz refresh rate, a wider color gamut and a faster pixel response time speed for $200.
+Another good example is the Acer XB271HU 1440p 144Hz IPS gaming monitor with G-SYNC, which goes for ~$500, though it’s discontinued now.
+The newer KTC H27T22 with FreeSync has a higher 165Hz refresh rate, a wider color gamut and a faster pixel response time speed for $200.

 Now, when we get to 1440p 240Hz models, you have a choice between something like the Dell AW2721D and the ASUS PG279QM with G-SYNC and HDR600 or the HP Omen 27qs with FreeSync and HDR400.

-The G-SYNC variants offer a slightly better HDR image quality, but they’re over $250 more expensive.
+The G-SYNC variants offer a slightly better HDR image quality, but they’re up to $200 more expensive.
 The difference in HDR image quality is not worth the extra money as these G-SYNC models don’t really offer a true HDR viewing experience.

-If you’re looking for a 1440p 360Hz gaming monitor with an LED-backlit panel, they’re only available with G-SYNC modules, such as the ASUS PG27AQN.
+If you’re looking for a 1440p 360Hz gaming monitor with an LED-backlit panel, they’re only available with G-SYNC modules, such as the ASUS PG27AQN (or the upcoming PG27AQNR model with G-SYNC Pulsar).
 It also offers exceptional ULMB2 backlight strobing implementation.
 It’s unknown whether there will be any FreeSync versions.

 1440p 360Hz OLED models, on the other hand, are only available without G-SYNC, but since they don’t benefit from variable overdrive, VRR provided by G-SYNC Compatible, HDMI 2.1 VRR or AMD FreeSync is all you need anyway.